kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That is a sign of a good abstraction boundary.

-## Modern Java Lets Kora Avoid Some Historical Framework Patterns
+## Modern Java Lets Kora Avoid Some Historical Framework Patterns { #modern-java-lets }

 Several framework patterns were born when Java itself lacked better mechanisms.